snowsil/mnist_dataset/README.md

 # tools
-some .sh and .py files that are used to transform dataset.\n add_0.sh:change pictures' names from "0.jpg" to "000.jpg"("34.jpg" to "034.jpg").\n count_no_anno:count how many videos franmes without annos are over 50%.\n
+some .sh and .py files that are used to transform dataset.

+add_0.sh:change pictures' names from "0.jpg" to "000.jpg"("34.jpg" to "034.jpg").

+count_no_anno:count how many videos franmes without annos are over 50%.